mkornajcik/natours/readme.md

 ## 📖 API Documentation

 This project includes a comprehensive RESTful API for managing users, tours, bookings, and reviews.
-For further details and request/response examples, refer to the [Postman API Documentation](https://documenter.getpostman.com/view/35992979/2sAYQfDpCw).

 ### 🔗 Full API Documentation
 For detailed request and response examples, visit the full API documentation: